lburgers/Screen-Zoom/README.md

 # CEID-generative-art
 Infinite zoom generative art display for the Becton Cafe.
+Click the image below to watch the video.

-[![IMAGE ALT TEXT](http://img.youtube.com/vi/ht1_2JQ3BMo/0.jpg)](http://www.youtube.com/watch?v=ht1_2JQ3BMo "Screen Blossom") Click the above image to watch the video.
+[![IMAGE ALT TEXT](http://img.youtube.com/vi/ht1_2JQ3BMo/0.jpg)](http://www.youtube.com/watch?v=ht1_2JQ3BMo "Screen Blossom")

 Randomly generated new colors cascade outward in rectangular rings from the center.
 Both the color and length of the shift are generated randomly.